Global Strategy and Entrepreneurship

 Read more about the admission requirements for this programme.

 There are no requirements for prior knowledge beyond the admission requirements.

 Basic English skills are recommended.

 The students are evaluated through a term paper counting for 60% of the total grade, and a process evaluation that counts for 40% of the total grade.

 The term paper may be written individually or in groups of maximum three persons.
 To complete the program, all exams must be passed.

 A syllabus is available in the student portal for applicants who have been admitted to the programme.
 Username and password for the student portal will be sent to you before the start date.

-The tution fee is normally charged in two installments, one in advance of each semester.
+The tuition fee is normally charged in two instalments, 1-2 weeks after the start of each semester.
 You will find the invoice under My invoice in the student portal.

 See Tuition Fees at BI Norwegian Buisness School for complete overview.

 Note that the study contract is personal, even if your employer pays for the program.